wolfordj/CS493/content/modules/5-advanced-rest-api/1-request-specifics.md

 ---
-title: "This module will look at some more advanced features of requests that might be overlooked when looking at REST for the first time."
+title: "Advanced API Topics"
-description: "1"
+description: "This module will look at some more advanced features of requests that might be overlooked when looking at REST for the first time."
 categories: ["Exploration"]
 weight: 5
 ---